PolGubau/pol-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature creation
-about: Suggest an idea for Flowbite React
+about: New feature for Pol-ui
 ---

 - [ ] I have searched the [Issues](https://github.com/polgubau/pol-ui/issues) to see if this bug has already been reported